Richard Perdomo

-Richard Perdomo (born October 1, 1985 in Miami, Florida) is an American soccer player of Honduran heritage.
+Richard Perdomo (born October 1, 1985) is an American soccer player of Honduran heritage.

 Club career

 College

 Perdomo attended Gulliver Preparatory School, and played college soccer at Creighton University for two years before transferring to Mercer University for his junior and senior seasons.

 Professional

 On March 12, 2008, Perdomo signed with the Carolina RailHawks of the USL First Division.
 He gained his first start in a 1–1 tie with the Atlanta Silverbacks on April 19, 2008.
 In 2009, Perdomo moved to Miami FC.